WeberJulian/AI-voice-chat/readme.md

 ## Custom models

-If you fine tune XTTS and want to use your own model, you can add that line to the `docker-compose.yml` file, in the tts service:
+If you fine-tune XTTS and want to use your own model, you can add that line to the `docker-compose.yml` file, in the tts service:

 ```yml
 services: